How to Reduce Sampling Bias in Research

 Understanding Platform Characteristics

-One fact that researchers have uncovered about MTurk is that participants on Mechanical Turk are less religious than people in the U.S. population.
-Because researchers know this about MTurk, a researcher examining the influence of religion on attitudes toward capital punishment would know to target people with a wide range of religious beliefs so that the sample would have enough diversity to test the idea.
+Because researchers know this about crowdsourcing sites like MTurk, a researcher examining the influence of religion on attitudes toward capital punishment would know to target people with a wide range of religious beliefs so that the sample would have enough diversity to test the idea.
 Knowledge about the platform can help avoid bias.

 Controlling Platform Factors

-Some online platforms give researchers limited control over the data collection process, while others give researchers nearly complete control.
-On platforms that give researchers control, such as Amazon’s Mechanical Turk, researchers can choose what level of participant experience is acceptable for their study.
-Using reputation qualifications, researchers can sample people who have lots of experience completing studies or people who have very little prior experience.
+Some online platforms give researchers limited control over the data collection process, while others give researchers complete control.
+On platforms that give researchers control, such as Amazon's Mechanical Turk or CloudResearch Connect, researchers can choose participants based on participation in previous studies or their overall experience on the platform.
 Each of these groups of participants can be useful for different types of projects.

 Minimizing the Influence of Environmental Factors

-Similar to a researcher’s ability to control factors related to the research platform, the ability to curb the influence of the environment on a participant’s responses depends on how much control the platform gives the researcher.
+Similar to a researcher's ability to control factors related to the research platform, the ability to curb the influence of the environment on a participant's responses depends on how much control the platform gives the researcher.
 For example, with many online platforms, researchers do not have control over when the study is launched or when it is available to participants.
-Yet within a few platforms, researchers can choose when to launch their study or when to pause it.
-In addition, some services, such as the CloudResearch’s MTurk Toolkit, provide researchers with the means of slowing down data collection so that time of day and day of the week do not bias a study’s results.
+Yet in other platforms, such as CloudResearch Connect, they do.

 CloudResearch makes it easy to trust your data by giving you the knowledge and tools to control sources of sampling bias.
 You can use our demographic targeting tools to control sample composition, gather a census-matched sample, or minimize the effect of environmental factors by controlling when your data collection occurs.
+Our platform helps researchers focus on reducing sampling errors to ensure their findings accurately reflect the target population.
 Contact us to learn how you can get the research sample you need.

 Continue Reading: The Online Researcher's Guide to Sampling